jht9629-nyu/covid-19-data-stories-2023/README.md

 **[Week 3](Week3.md)** Lecture: Macro to micro:- How data can inform advocacy for creating memorials, and create space for grieving and mourning in the case of mass death events.
 Guest Speaker
 <!-- Early Pioneers of Data Visualization. -->

-**[Week 4](Week4.md)** Lecture: Big data, small personal data, data art, Guest Speaker
+**[Week 4](Week4.md)** Lecture: Big data, small personal data, data art.
+Guest Speaker

 <!-- Humanizing COVID-19 Data.
 Memorials, Grief and Mourning.
 Select course project and work on the first iteration to present in the next class. -->

 **[Week 5](Week5.md)** Lecture:  Outside the box: Data storytelling in public spaces.
 Students present final project concept and first iteration for in-class discussion and feedback.
 All assignments must include documentation.
 All project documentation uploaded to class Google drive.

-**[Week 6](Week6.md)** Guest Speaker.
-Students present second iteration of final project for in class discussion and feedback.
+**[Week 6](Week6.md)** Presentations and Guest Speaker: Students present second iteration of final project for in class discussion and feedback.
 All project documentation uploaded to class Google drive.

-**[Week 7](Week7.md)** Classroom visitor(s).
+**[Week 7](Week7.md)** Presentations and Classroom Visitor(s).
 Students present the final project.
 All assignments must include documentation.
 All project documentation uploaded to class Google drive.

-_Students are invited to continue their participation in the project after the course ends.
-We will be seeking funding via grants to implement viable concepts._

 ## Grading